fccardiff/shopLTE/README.md

 A fork of ColorLib's AdminLTE, with an eCommerce focus.
 Integrates with MongoDB and Shopify (with multi-store support) to frequently poll your orders, and update them onto a live dashboard.

+This project is especially helpful for those with multiple, tinier niche sites, where orders and profits can be difficult to track.

 # Installation

 To install, you'll need 3 things: